 Call or Text: 615-944-6999 - Available Weekends - Trusted 5 Star Rating

 Home inspections vary in price based on factors like square footage, age, and whether it has a crawlspace and attic.
 Larger homes take longer and involve more work to inspect.
-Condos and small houses will cost around $325 as a base price, while homes over 2,000 square feet can cost upwards of $425.
+So do older homes.
+Condos, townhouses, and small houses will cost around $375 as a base price, while homes over 2,000 square feet can cost upwards of $450.
+Be careful of the Inspection companies that charge low fees or try to do two or three a day.
+As they say, you get what you pay for and not knowing all of the facts puts you at risk when you are buying a home.
+Not knowing can cost you thousands of dollars.

 It is always a good idea to test for harmful environmental issues such as Radon and both the EPA and The Tennessee Department of Environment suggest that you get a Radon Level Test.
 Middle Tennessee is rated as a Zone 1 Radon area which means it is likely that you will be exposed to harmful radiation in your home.
 Radon testing is normally $150 but when you bundle services we will discount the prices.